DanielB94/etch-a-sketch/README.md

 # etch-a-sketch
-four porject on the odinproject.com curriculum
+four project on the odinproject.com curriculum